-Ori Rottenstreich and Isaac Keslassy Technion {or@tx,isaac@ee}.technion.ac.il
+Ori Rottenstreich Technion or@tx.technion.ac.il

-Abstract-In this paper, we uncover the Bloom paradox: sometimes, it is better to disregard the Bloom filter results, and in fact not to even query it, thus making the Bloom filter useless.
+Abstract-In this paper, we uncover the Bloom paradox in Bloom filters: sometimes, it is better to disregard the query results of Bloom filters, and in fact not to even query them, thus making them useless.

-We first analyze conditions under which the Bloom paradox occurs, and show that it depends on the a priori probability that a given element belongs to the represented set.
-We also show that the Bloom paradox applies to Counting Bloom Filters (CBFs), and depends on the product of the hashed counters of each element.
+We first analyze conditions under which the Bloom paradox occurs in a Bloom filter, and demonstrate that it depends on the a priori probability that a given element belongs to the represented set.
+We show that the Bloom paradox also applies to Counting Bloom Filters (CBFs), and depends on the product of the hashed counters of each element.
 In addition, both for Bloom filters and CBFs, we suggest improved architectures that deal with the Bloom paradox.
 We also provide fundamental memory lower bounds required to support element queries with limited false-positive and false-negative rates.
 Last, using simulations, we verify our theoretical results, and show that our improved schemes can lead to a significant improvement in the performance of Bloom filters and CBFs.